flemingsyaifullah/testapp/README.md

 whereas currently still implemented at controller (HomeController).
 There is no logic changes

 3. Please create new class (CarExpiration) inherited from Car class then add 2 fields : PlateNumberExpiredDate (datetime) and IsTheCarCanBeSold(bool).
-Please note we can not update/modify directly Car & CarManufacturer classes because they are root class.
+Please note we can not update/modify directly Car & CarManufacturer classes because they are root classes.

 4. Please use the new class (CarExpiration) and give <b>new implementation</b> to the abstract method with below new logic :
 - display the same fields as the existing UI table